bradhowes/Joystick/README.md

 joystick.monitor = .polar(monitor: monitor2)
 ```

-There is also support (3.0.1) for using an Objective-C block as a monitor, with a slight reduction in type
+There is also support (since 3.0.1) for using an Objective-C block as a monitor, with a slight reduction in type
 safety.
 The `setPolarMonitor` and `setXYMonitor` both take a closure that accepts two `CGFloat` arguments and
 returns no value.
 Objective-C blocks can be used as well as Swift closures in these methods.
 Since 3.1.0, there is also
 a `tappedBlock` attribute which one can use to receive a notification when the user just taps on the joystick handle.
-Note that when this property is not nil,
-there is a 0.3 second delay before one will receive handle position reports.
-This delay value is configurable via the `delayBeforeReporting` property.

 The view supports an option ([movable](https://github.com/bradhowes/Joystick/blob/main/Sources/JoyStickView/JoyStickView.swift#L62))
 where the view will move when the user moves the handle to a